What is your view on Women in Ministry?

 Believe it or not, I actually get this question quite often.
 Or, I get the same question framed as a Bible question: “How do you sort out 1st Corinthians 14:34?” or a similar complicated passage about women speaking.

 I realize that some of you are thinking: “Are we seriously still having this conversation?
 Are we still living in the eighteen hundreds?”
-And others of you, (usually men), are thinking: “Simmer down now.
+And others of you, (usually men, from a Reform tradition), are thinking: “Simmer down now.
 We’re just having an intellectual conversation about a few complicated Bible texts.”

 So let me to cut to the chase: I do believe that women can preach.
 I do believe that women can pastor men.
 But I also believe the Bible teaches us inconvenient things about marriage and sexuality that go contrary to our culture.
 And furthermore, we need to wrestle with the Bible’s take on these topics instead of simply making up our own.

 In the scriptures, we see women play a lot of leadership roles: They led armies of over 10,000 men (see Deborah in Judges 4).
 We see women like Nympha who hosted churches in their homes (Col. 4:15).
 We see churches co-led by husband-wife duos like Pricilla and Aquila (Romans 16:3-5).
 We even see women like Junia who are called “apostles” (Romans 16:7) or, Philip’s daughters who were prophetesses (Acts 21:9).
 So in my opinion, there’s lots of Biblical precedent to celebrate women in leadership roles.

 The majority of debates seem to come down to a few main Bible passages – specifically 1 Corinthians 14; 1 Timothy 2; and Ephesians 5.
 And at the bottom of this essay, I post links where I unpack each of these passages.